tvosel/reload_lf/README.md

 # {repo_name}

-A simulation of a robust event listener component for a cross-chain bridge.
+A simulation of a robust event listener for a cross-chain bridge.
 This Python script demonstrates the architectural patterns required to reliably listen for on-chain events on a source blockchain and trigger corresponding actions on a destination blockchain.

-This project is designed as an architectural showcase, simulating blockchain interactions without requiring a live RPC endpoint.
-It highlights best practices such as state management, error handling, and modular design.
+This project is an architectural showcase, simulating blockchain interactions without requiring a live RPC endpoint.
+It highlights best practices for building reliable blockchain services, including state management, error handling, and modular design.

 ## Concept